4RohanSinha/CppND-Capstone-Project/README.md

 ### Loops, Functions, I/O
 * <strong>The project demonstrates an understanding of C++ functions and control structure.</strong>
 	* A variety of control structures are used in the project. <strong>File: main.cpp.
 Line number 7 (while loop), 13 (if statement), 19-28 (if, else if, else).</strong>
 	* The project is clearly organized into functions. <strong>File: Timer.h.
-Line numbers 10-14 - methods of the class Timer to prevent the game from running too quickly. </strong>
+Line numbers 10-14 - methods of class Timer. </strong>

 * <strong>The project accepts user input and processes the input.</strong>
 	* The project accepts input from a user as part of the necessary operation of the program. <strong>File: main.cpp.
 Line number: 11 - Gets input about which game to run.</strong>